jdeinum/blog/frontend/src/posts/clock_synchronization/index.md

 ## Overview

-Time is a deceptively tricky thing.
-I accumulated some basic knowledge over the years of how time works in Linux systems, but I've never really needed to use it until now.
 Recently, I started working on our IoT logging platform we built on top of Loki.
 For managing distributed state, we use version vectors within Postgres, and its been working fine.
 Something we lacked however was fine grained comparisons for events across nodes.
 We knew going into it that we